Reading time: approx. 10 minutes

 2. sale-and-lease-back

 Sale-and-lease-back is a sophisticated variant of leasing.
 In this approach, the company's own assets (e.g. buildings, production facilities) are sold.
-The buyer then becomes the leasing provider from whom the assets are leased back over several years.
+The buyer then becomes the leasing provider, from whom the assets are leased back over several years.

 3. rents

 Although renting is well known in the business environment, it is usually limited to premises and real estate.
-You pay a usage fee (usually monthly) to the owner and in return you get the rented object for use.
+You pay a usage fee (usually monthly) to the owner in return for the use of the rented property.
 In recent years, there has been a clear trend towards the rental model becoming established in many other areas of application.
-Renting is a very effective way to make one's own business model asset-light.
+Renting is a very effective way of making your own business model asset-light.

 However, depending on strategic importance or availability, it can be a disadvantage that the tenant does not acquire legal ownership of the assets.
 Consequently, there is no control over the goods beyond the agreed purpose of use.